 How we facilitate students learning from one another online

-Let’s test the theory…so we hope so!
+Let’s test the theory

-The Senior Trainers at Monarch sat down at the CBD meeting room last week to discuss how we could improve our courses, the student experience ….the wow factor, the hamburger with the lot in other words.
+The Trainers at Monarch sat down at the CBD meeting room last week to discuss how we could improve our courses, the student experience ….the wow factor, the hamburger with the lot in other words.
 How could we WOW our students even more?
 Don’t get me wrong, we have passionately focused on this up until now, but the journey never ends – complacency is not an option.

 The big theme that came out of the meeting was students want ‘REAL’.
 They want real case studies, they want to ask questions of trainers with real work experience in the subject area.
 And then Lisa our General Manager asked a question which took us in a new direction.
 She said “…hey how many students doing our courses are actually currently working in the industry the course relates to”?
 Cynthia suggested anecdotally she thought in accounting and bookkeeping it would be around 40%.
 Ben and Josh said in financial planning they thought it might be closer to 50%.
 And our awesome new Small Business Management course … well we don’t know yet, but I’m sure we will have an idea very soon.